The Hunting Party Review

 Keep your friends close, the old adage goes.
 But just how close is too close?

-Thank you so much to Jonathan Ball Publishers for providing me with a copy of this book!
-Jut a quick disclaimer for those reading this review, I have received this book for free.
-Please note that this does not affect my opinions in any way.
+Thank you so much to Jonathan Ball Publishers for providing me with a copy of this book.
+Just a quick disclaimer for those reading this review, I have received this book for free.
+Please note that this does not affect my opinion in any way.
 All thoughts are my own.